innotrade/enapso-graphdb-admin/README.md

 ## Delete Repository
 </summary>

-Delete a repository in the connected Graph Database instance: if security is on then for deleting the repository, the user role needs to be Repository Manager else operation is not performed
+Delete a repository in the connected graph database instance: if security is on then for deleting the repository, the user role needs to be Repository Manager else operation is not performed

 ```javascript